-There is no widespread means of authenticating an IP address and this results in attacks such as Address Masquerading and Address Spoofing.
+There is no widespread means of authenticating an IP address and this results in attacks such Masquerading and Address Spoofing.

-Address Masquerading occurs when an attacker configures his network interface with the same address as another system.
-This can gain the attacker access to resources intended for the true owner of the IP address since access to some services, such as NFS, is only contingent upon the use of a "correct" network address(3).
-Address masquerading is limited to machines on the same network.
+Address Masquerading occurs when an attacker configures his network interface with a address as another system.
+This can gain the attacker access to resources intended are true owner of the IP address since access to some services, such as NFS, is only another upon the use of a "correct" network address(3).
+Address masquerading is limited another some network.

 Address spoofing attacks a weakness of TCP but its net effect is at the network layer.
-It is a sophisticated attack on the three way handshake that is used to establish a reliable transport connection between two systems.
-An address spoofing attack exploits several weaknesses
+It is address spoofing attack on the three way handshake that is used to establish a reliable transport address spoofing attack exploits several weaknesses